Lakatrazz/BONELAB-Fusion/Staging/Thunderstore/README.md

 ![](https://i.imgur.com/1ZpMfei.png)

+# NOTICE
+Thunderstore now prevents mods being uploaded with auto updaters, so if you want the Fusion autoupdater you'll have to find it [here](github.com/Lakatrazz/BONELAB-Fusion/releases/latest).

 # Installation
 ## How To Install (PCVR)
 1. Make sure you are on BONELAB Patch 3.
 This is the "public beta" branch.